 Curry udon is one of my favorite dishes to make for lunch because it’s easy and so tasty!
-Spiced with curry powder and packed with umami, the combination of chewy noodles and hearty broth makes it the perfect bowl of noodle soup to enjoy on a cool autumn or winter day.
+Spiced with curry powder and packed with umami, the combination of chewy noodles and hearty broth makes it the perfect bowl of noodle soup to enjoy all year round!

 Udon and curry rice are at the top of my list when it comes to favorite Japanese dishes.

 I grew up eating chilled udon noodles dipped in tsuyu, and kare raisu (how curry rice is pronounced in Japanese) on a weekly basis whenever I spent the summer in Kyushu.
 To me, these dishes represent the south of Japan where I spent so much time playing with snails in my grand father’s bonsai tree garden, and pretending to be one of the power rangers (the pink one, obviously).

 I felt such a strong connection with the country’s nature, culture, and its food, that I could have easily stayed there forever.
 To this day I feel incredibly lucky to have had such a happy childhood despite loosing my father at such a young age.

 My mother, the warrior, turned a dark moment in our lives into something manageable by showering my brother and I with plenty of love and accepting the support of both our French Canadian and Japanese families.
 Even though my heart was shattered, I never once felt alone during my childhood.
 And I have my mother to thank for it ❤️.

 So whenever I make curry udon I feel a little pinch of nostalgia because so many great memories are attached to these two particular foods.
 I see myself sitting on tatami mats with the screen doors opened, the sound of cicadas buzzing loudly outside, sipping a glass of mugicha, and listening to my grand mother, my aunt Tomie, and my mother preparing food in the kitchen.

 What is Curry Udon?